 It’s all about the coffee

 The first time I ate a Café Liègeois was in Ajaccio, Corsica.
-It’s a beautiful place full of grand buildings – blink and you might think yourself in Paris.
+It’s a beautiful town full of grand buildings – blink and you might think yourself in Paris.
 A fitting place to discover a grown up indulgent dessert.

 As with all simple dishes, great ingredients are a must.
 Since that day, I have eaten many Café Liègeois and I have come to realise how tricky it is how to get those three ingredients just right.
 The key is a fabulous coffee ice cream.
 The taste has to be strong, deep and rounded – nothing wimpy.